Preventing UTIs

 A UTI is caused by bacteria (usually E. coli), while a yeast infection is caused by an overgrowth of yeast (usually 'candida albicans').

 The symptoms of a yeast infection include redness, itching or burning, and a thick, white discharge from the vagina.
+You may also be interested in 'What is bacterial vaginosis'.

 The symptoms of a UTI include pain and burning when urinating, discomfort or pain in the pelvic area, a frequent urge to urinate, smelly urine, cloudy urine, or the presence of blood in the urine.
+Learn more in 'What colour should your urine be'.

 Treatments for a UTI

+Doctors can treat UTIs with antibiotics after you provide a urine sample that will be sent to the lab for testing.
 Pain-relieving medications may help relieve the pain and discomfort associated with a UTI.
-It's essential to take the entire course of antibiotics as prescribed.
-If you start feeling better before finishing the medication, you should still finish the course of antibiotics.
-This will help to prevent the infection from returning, worsening, or contributing to antibiotic resistance.
+If you are prescribed antibiotics for a UTI, it's essential to take the entire course of antibiotics as prescribed.
+If you start feeling better before finishing the medication, you should still finish the course of antibiotics, because this will help to prevent the infection from returning, worsening, or contributing to antibiotic resistance.

 If left untreated, a vaginal UTI can spread to the kidneys, causing a more severe infection known as 'pyelonephritis'.
 Symptoms of a kidney infection can include generally feeling unwell, fever, chills, nausea, and back pain.
 A kidney infection requires immediate medical attention and may require hospitalisation.